Garden Maintenance Tips that Every Gardener Should Follow

 Use the Right Amount of Water

-For water quantity, the best rule of thumb is to use 10 to 15 liters of water per square foot of lawn.
+For water quantity, the best rule of thumb is to use 10 to 15 litres of water per square foot of lawn.
 An automated sprinkler system can help any gardener deliver the proper amount of water within the ideal timeframe.

 Weeding & Pruning Tips